-It’s not surprising that Justin and Charlie (Charlotte) Salisbury turned to Cornwall with its vibrant art scene for their second venture.
+It’s unsurprising that Justin and Charlie (Charlotte) Salisbury turned to Cornwall with its vibrant art scene for their second venture.
 In the charming old quarter of Penzance, they have converted a handsome, 17th-century house into a delightfully eclectic hotel, decorated with works of art from top to toe.
 In the airy bedrooms, walls are adorned with funky murals painted by British artists, original canvases and limited-edition prints.
-From sleigh beds to packing crate tables, the carefully chosen furniture has panache, and now six new house bedrooms have been unveiled, plus the fabulous Lookout, a luxe retreat complete with roof terrace, and a self-catering cottage sleeping up to six.
-In the Cornish Barn restaurant, overlooking historic Chapel Street, there are reclaimed wooden walls and bar, metal tables and more art.
+From sleigh beds to packing crate tables, the carefully chosen furniture has panache, and seven new bedrooms were unveiled in 2017, plus the fabulous Lookout, a luxe retreat complete with roof terrace, and a self-catering cottage sleeping up to six.
+In the Cornish Barn restaurant, there are reclaimed wooden walls and bar, metal tables and more art.
 The look is a cross between kooky and industrial.
 Drinks and snacks are on tap all day, but don’t miss the outstanding cooked breakfast or sharing dishes served in the evening.
-Doubles from £85.